-Launch a letter-writing campaign Participate in political advocacy during SAAM by writing letters to local, state, territory, tribal, and national government officials about policies related to sexual violence that impact your community.
+Participate in political advocacy during SAAM by writing letters to local, state, territory, tribal, and national government officials about policies related to sexual violence that impact your community.
 Provide information and templates to community members - including young people - to encourage them to participate in this campaign.
+Connect with organizations in the area to learn policy action you can support.

-Focus on local businesses Ask local coffee shops, book stores, and small restaurants to collaborate to donate a percentage of their coffee and tea sales to a local rape crisis center.
+FOCUS ON LOCAL BUSINESSES Ask local coffee shops, book stores, and small restaurants to collaborate and donate a percentage of their sales to a local rape crisis center.
 Partner with local businesses to "shop to end sexual violence" with discounts or proceeds for purchases to benefit sexual violence prevention programs in your community.
 Or ask a local eatery or business to contribute a small percentage of their profits on the "SAAM Day of Action" or another day in April.
 Be sure to promote your collaboration.